Tax Information

 - 4a.
 Estimate the number of days you were present in the US during the indicated years.

 - 4b.
-Estimate the number of days that you were present in the US for the tax year.
+Estimate the number of days you were present in the US for the tax year.

 Form 8843 PART II—To Be Completed By J-1 Research Scholars and Professors